-The Westerlands are not the largest, most populous, or most fertile part of the realm, but they are the richest.
+The westerlands are not the largest, most populous, or most fertile part of the realm, but they are the richest.
 Full of hills and crags, the land is dotted with mines from which pour gold and silver in astonishing quantities.
 There are gold mines at Casterly Rock, the Golden Tooth, Castamere, Nunn's Deep, and the Pendric Hills.
 According to semi-canon sources, there are settlements which become ghost towns once nearby mines stop producing ore.
 Besides farming, there is also some fishery in Lannisport and on Fair Isle.

 Before the Andals

 Little is known of the time before the coming of the First Men.
-Like the rest of Westeros, the children of the forest probably lived in the Westerlands and fought with the First Men when they came.
+Like the rest of Westeros, the children of the forest and giants lived in the westerlands and fought with the First Men when they came.
 After the Pact at the Isle of Faces, the children only kept the forests.
 The hills of the west were once inhabited by lions, but they are believed to all have been slain.

 Kingdom of the Rock

 Loren I Lannister, King of the Rock, mustered his armies to fight Aegon Targaryen, Lord of Dragonstone, during Aegon's Conquest.
-Allied with Mern IX Gardener, King of the Reach, they assembled an enormous host, remembered as the Host of the Two Kings.
+Allied with Mern IX Gardener, King of the Reach, they assembled the enormous Host of the Two Kings.
 However, they were no match for Targaryen dragons.
 King Loren escaped the so-called Field of Fire and submitted to Aegon.
 His primacy in the westerlands as Warden of the West was confirmed by the Targaryens.
-Since this time the Westerlands have been part of the Seven Kingdoms controlled by the Iron Throne.
+Since this time the westerlands have been part of the Seven Kingdoms controlled by the Iron Throne.

-Before this time, Tywin had resigned as Hand, and for the better part of the War of the Usurper the Westerlands remained neutral.
+For the better part of the war the westerlands remained neutral.
 After the Battle of the Trident and the death of Rhaeger, however, Tywin chose the side of the rebels instead of his one-time friend, Aerys.
-Tywin ordered the Sack of King's Landing, and killed the Targaryen heirs to prove their support.
-After the crowning of the main rebel, Robert Baratheon, he was married to Cersei Lannister to bind the Lannisters to his cause.
+Tywin ordered the Sack of King's Landing and the killing of the Targaryen heirs to prove House Lannister's support.
+After being crowned king, Robert I married Cersei Lannister to bind the Lannisters to his cause.